The Algarve is a great place to live. More than 300 days of sunshine, beautiful beaches, and a laid-back culture making it a popular place to move to.

 You can either rent a car on a long-term basis, buy one, or bring your car with you to the Algarve (normally for up to six months).
 UK car owners, see our post on car insurance companies that offer long term car insurance for driving in Europe.

-Alternatively, if you only need a car for occasional use, you could rent a car as and when you need it.
+Alternatively, if you only need a car for occasional use, you could rent a car as and when you need it (either from Faro Airport, which often has the best deals on the Algarve, or your nearest rental company).
 Use Kayak.com or RentalCars.com to compare prices from all provides.
 As a guide, prices usually start at around €10 per day in the winter and €25-€30 in the summer.

 Rail travel is extremely affordable in Portugal, especially long-distance.
 If you buy your train tickets more than a week in advance, you’ll get a discount of around 40-50%.